Blintox/Pico_RCM_Injector/README.md

 It is modeled after the shape of `fusee-alpestre`, but not the implementation. `fusee-alpestre` builds a Raspberry Pi Linux image and runs a launcher from Linux; this project is bare-metal Pico SDK firmware using TinyUSB host mode.

-## Instructions

-1. Flash latest .uf2 to pico from releases
-2. Power pico with 5v through VBUS and Ground (must be VBUS and 5v)
-3. Put device in RCM mode and connect powered pico through usb-c
-4. Afer Payload Delivery disconnect pico

 ## Lawful Use Only